 Graduate students who are not employed in an active assistantship do not need special permission to work in a student employment position (i.e. when the employment period occurs outside their assistantship term, (typically summer for academic year appointments).
-Hiring activity for these positions will be conducted through Career Services.
+Hiring activity for these positions will be conducted through Career Exploration and Development.

 Employment of Relatives